JuliaLang/www.julialang.org/blog/2020/09/rr-memory-magic.md

  `write' (ticks: 144040993972)
 ```

 What does this mean?
 First a quick refresher about how rr works: Basically, it records any modifications made to the process memory by the kernel (or any other source of non-determinism).
 Then, between such modification it relies on the determinism of the processor to produce a bitwise-identical output state, given an input memory state.
+At each event rr also records the complete incoming and outgoing register state.
+The incoming register state is not strictly required (since it will be deterministically computed from the previous input state), but it can be useful for some analyses purposes, as well as allowing an additional check that replay is proceeding correctly.

 Now, what happened here is that rr expected to get a deterministic (`(det)`) segfault (i.e. one caused by the execution of an instruction, as opposed to being asynchronously sent by some other process e.g. using `kill -SIGSEGV`).
 However, instead of seeing this segfault, we ended up somewhere else.
 In this case (`but instead at
  'write'`), during the replay, we instead tried to execute a write system call.
 We've already seen the output behavior of the program (basically one write for every episode), so a reasonable guess is that during replay, it instead sucessfully finished the episode and reached the next `write` system call (which would have been the first